ArtemVasnev/LazyLoadingQueue/README.md

 LazyLoadingQueue
 ================

 WARNING!
 Work in progress!
-Could eat all your memory! ~80mb per operation

 Test project, do not install it on any device.
-Causes memory warning after creating an uiimage in background thread
+Causes memory warning while decompressing 4k image